An economist’s “new” approach recapitulates long-extant modes (Creator Styles, Part 3)

 Romantics never seek the work of art, but rather the man himself. […] That reverence for the I, for the irreplaceable human difference that is any I, justifies literal translations.

-Furthermore the dyad of artistic values that Borges refers to, just like the one Galenson proposes, permeates all creative endeavors.
-And indeed, as Galenson suggests of his categories, these might apply across intellectual activities.
-So ultimately, his categories don’t appear to be new ones at all, but simply a restatement of these already long extant ones.
-Arguably, the categories Borges uses are both too value laden with respect to the terminology employed, and overlooked in modernity.
-The only value Galenson seems to add then, is a discussion of the relative ages of creators belonging to one or the other group as related to their successes in their chosen field.
+Arguably, the categories Borges uses are both too value-laden with respect to the terminology employed and less well-known in modernity.
+The only value Galenson seems to add then is a discussion of the relative ages of creators belonging to one or the other group as related to their successes in their chosen field.
 And, as related previously, a great deal of statistical data intended to prove out these categorizations.

-In the end, Galenson concludes that to be successful, ambition and aptitude are more important than the concerns of method.
-Here we finally agree, and indeed, being aware of these styles, and changing one’s approach as needed might be still more important.
+In the end, Galenson concludes to be successful, ambition and aptitude are more important than the concerns of method.
+Here we finally agree, and indeed, being aware of these styles and changing one’s approach as needed might be still more important.

-The intricate solution to an ancient enigma (The Mysterious Square, Part 2)
+An intricate solution to an ancient enigma (Sator Square, Part 3)

-Dr. Nicolas Vinel, if not the originator of the Judaic interpretation of the Square, certainly appears to have tied it up with a bow, and his work is the main source of what I’m relating here.¹ I’ll note also what convinces me is this is not a single solution, but a kind of web of correspondences that so completely covers every aspect of the Square even if some part of it weren’t true, there would still be a lot right.
+Vinel, if not the originator of the Judaic interpretation of the Square, certainly ties it up with a bow, and his work is the main source of what I’m relating here.³ I’ll note also what’s compelling is this is not a single solution, but a web of correspondences that so completely covers every aspect of the Square.

-The first such element relates to the size and shape of the Square, which corresponds to the bronze altar Moses is instructed to build in Exodus:²
+The first such element relates to the size and shape of the Square, which corresponds to the bronze altar Moses is instructed to build in Exodus:⁴

 “And you shall make the altar of acacia wood, five cubits long and five cubits wide; the altar shall be square, and its height shall be three cubits.
 And you shall make its horns on its four corners; its horns shall be of one piece with it, and you shall overlay it with bronze.”

-In Joshua, the important symbolic function of this altar is described thus:³
+In Joshua, the important symbolic function of this altar is described thus:⁵

 Thus, simply by its 5×5 size and shape, the Square is a representation of this altar in plan, itself a symbol of the Jewish Diaspora and faith in their God.

-The next part of the solution involves a transformation of the square based on its underlying numbers.
+The next part of the solution involves a transformation of the square based on its underlying sequence of.
 This moves the 5×5 of numbers in order into a new configuration thus:

 Essentially, two rotations are performed: the central cross is rotated clockwise 45 degrees, and the diagonal cross is also rotated the same direction, but the numbers alternate rather than maintaining their positions, with the other numbers falling fairly easily into place after that.

-As I’ve implied in the title to this article, the fact a rotation is performed, and the solution uses the proper rotas-first form of the square allows the first line to give a clue to its solution.
+As I’ve implied in the title to this article, the fact a rotationis performed, and the solution uses the proper rotas-first form of the square, means the first line gives a clue to this solution.

 Now we are looking at a figure known as a magic square: In a magic square, a figure whose discovery easily predates the Square, the numbers in each row and column, as well as the diagonals, add up to the same number.
 In the 5×5 version, this number is 65, the center remains 13, and in each of the two concentric squares adding a number with the one across from it adds up to 26.